 If I could go back, I would have started researching boys and how they learn best a lot earlier than I did.
 I think I could have saved us all a lot of grief if I had known then what I know now.
 Boys and girls do not learn best in exactly the same way!
 Boys learn best when they are allowed to move.
 Boys love hands-on activities.

 Having Too High of Expectations

 My boys have always been big for their ages.
 They look a lot older than they really are.
-Currently, my 15-year-old is pushing 6’5″ and my 14-year-old is 6’3″.
+At age 15, one son was pushing 6’5″ and at 14, the other was 6’3″.
 Because of their height, my husband and I have often forgotten how young they really were and have pushed them to behave at a level of maturity that they weren’t capable of achieving.
 This often caused us to worry about their behavior.